High-accuracy sampling for diffusion models and log-concave distributions: Key subroutine: Gaussian tilts

 Consider performing rejection sampling with the base measure $\unif([0,1])$.
 To do so, we must generate randomness $b\sim \Ber(ce^{-f(x)})$ for any given $x\in[0,1]$.
 However, we only have access to $f'$.
 The identity $f(x)=\int_{0}^x f'(y)\,dy$, written as

 suggests an unbiased estimate of $f(x)$.
 Is it possible to sample from $\Ber(ce^{-f(x)})$ if we have access to an unbiased estimate of $f(x)$?
-A general version of this question is known as the ``Bernoulli factory'' problem \citep{keane1994bernoulli,nacu2005fast}.
-For our purposes, this can be stated as the following abstract task:
+A more general version of this idea is known as the ``Bernoulli factory'' problem \citep{keane1994bernoulli,nacu2005fast}.
+It can be stated as the following abstract task:

 To solve this, we write the Taylor series as

 Suppose that $J\sim \Poi(2)$ is independent of the i.i.d. sequence $W_1,W_2,W_3,\dotsc$.
 Then we notice that

 and simply set $b\sim \Ber\prn[\big]{\prod_{j=1}^J \bigl(\frac{1+W_j}{2}\bigr)}$.
 Indeed, $\Pr(b=1) = \E\prod_{j=1}^J \bigl(\frac{1+W_j}{2}\bigr) = e^{-1+\En W_1}$.